YCAyca/Visual-Servoing/README.md

 ### Parking

 After reaching the final target position, the robot is parking according to the rotational direction of the target position.
-We obtain this information on deltaΘ coming from the robot- to-target homogenous matrix unlike the teta error which was coming from the arctan of deltay and deltax during the path finding.
-The basic difference between these two angle errors is that during the path finding, we rotate the robot in the target position direction by not taking account in which direction the target positions oriented exactly.
-In the parking step, we orient the robot to look exactly the same direction with the last target position.
-For this purpose, we stop the robot’s linear x speed and only adjust angular z speed until the error goes lower than 5 degrees.
+We convert the rotational matrix of final homogenous matrix (robot to target homogenous matrix) to the rotational vector using <b> cv2.Rodrigues </b> function again.
+This 3x1 rotational vector's last index contains the rotational error in z axes between robot and target orientation.
+Using this error, we stop the robot’s linear x speed and only adjust angular z speed until the error goes lower than 5 degrees.

 ## Demo Video